facebook/hhvm/hphp/doc/hackers-guide/glossary.md

 ### HackC

-The Hack Compiler, HHVM's new frontend (as of mid-2018).
-A parser and bytecode emitter written completely in OCaml.
+The Hack Compiler, HHVM's frontend.
+A parser and bytecode emitter written in Rust.

 ### HHAS